LivelyCarpet87-v2/INFOSec/FileCarving/README.md

 5. To carve the files, use `scalpel image.dd` to carve the raw disk image.
 The output would appear in a folder called scalpel-output in the current working directory.

 6. If `scalpel` complains about the integrity of the data because scalpel-output already exists, you can:

-  1. `rm -rf ./scalpel-output` to recursively DELETE EVERTYHING inside those folders
+    1. `rm -rf ./scalpel-output` to recursively DELETE EVERTYHING inside those folders.
+Be SURE you typed the command correctly and make sure you want to forever delete thos files.
     2. `scalpel image.dd -o ./some-other-output-directory` to save the output in another directory
-  3. Move the scalpel-output folder
+    3. Move the scalpel-output folder to somewhere else